 This training is a part of WMG's Watershed Technical Trainings (WTT) program, which provides advanced trainings in green infrastructure, water harvesting, eco-sanitation, and watershed restoration.
 WMG's goal is to transfer this advanced technical knowledge to residents, professionals, educators, and community activists who will integrate these practices into their work and teach others.

 Register Now: Tucson, AZ -- January 16-18, 2014

 Early registration deadline Dec 13, 2013; Regular registration deadline Jan 4, 2014

 Continuing Education Options:

 Course Description.
-Through WMG's 1-day training in Urban Dryland Stream Restoration, participants will gain a basic understanding of how to read and assess landscape forms and processes, design of small-scale restoration features, and hands-on implementation of those features.
+Through WMG's training in Dryland Stream Restoration, participants will gain a basic understanding of how to read and assess landscape forms and processes, design of small-scale restoration features, and hands-on implementation of those features.
 Emphasis will also be placed on urban wash restoration approaches and practices from backyard to larger drainage scales.

 - Urbanization & Benefits of Urban Water Harvesting

-- Stream Restoration in Urban Settings
+- Stream Restoration in Urban and Rural Settings

 - Restoration Techniques & Features

 Application and Implementation